tachi-hi/tachi-hi.github.io/index.md

 + Artificial Intelligence; especially AI that understands music
 + Signal Processing; including Time-frequency Analysis, Compressed Sensing, etc.
-+ Machine Learning; especially Statistical Relarional Learning
++ Machine Learning; especially Statistical Relational Learning
 + Applied Math

 If an opportunity offers, I would like to try some other new research fields including ...